igraph/python-igraph/doc/source/tutorial.rst

 to :attr:`Graph.vs`.
 However, keep in mind that an :class:`EdgeSeq` object *in general* does not necessarily represent the whole edge sequence of a graph;
 :ref:`later in this tutorial <querying_vertices_and_edges>`
-we will see methods that can filter :class:`EdgeSeq` objects and return other :class:`EdgeSeq` objects that are restricted to a subset of edges, and of course the same applies to :class:`VertexSeq` objects.
+we will see methods that can filter :class:`~seq.EdgeSeq` objects and return other :class:`~seq.EdgeSeq` objects that are restricted to a subset of edges, and of course the same applies to :class:`~seq.VertexSeq` objects.
 But before we dive into that, let's see how we can assign attributes to the whole graph.
 Not too surprisingly, :class:`Graph` objects themselves can also behave as dictionaries::